julzaza/wildwitchherbs/_posts/2025-07-07-moon-water-magic.md

 Drink it in—not always with your mouth, but with your skin, your breath, your bones.

 The moon won’t ask if you’re worthy.
 She’s already pouring down your name.

 ---

+## Got More Moon Water Questions?

+Q: **Can I use moon water every night?**
+A: Yes, but its potency varies with moon phase.
+Full moons are strongest for manifestation; new moons for reflection and planting intentions.

+Q: **Are crystals and herbs necessary?**
+A: No, intention alone charges water.
+Herbs and crystals amplify or align energies but are optional.

+Q: **How should I store moon water?**
+A: Cool, dark place or on your altar.
+Label with date and moon phase.

+Q: **Can moon water be ingested?**
+A: Only if safe and potable, with non-toxic herbs.
+Otherwise, use externally.

+Q: **How do I combine moon water with other spells?**
+A: Replace regular water in jars, baths, or ritual blends.
+Speak your intent aloud when combining.

+---